 The Landscape Architect shall engage with an Architect for the development of concepts for control facilities, ventilation stacks, and building structures.
 The Architect shall also have a minimum of five years experience in designing facilities for similar uses and size.

 15.3.1 Aesthetics Principles and Strategies

-The Developer shall address the following aesthetics principles, requirements and strategies:
+In addition to the requirements of Book 2B, the Developer shall address the following aesthetics principles, requirements and strategies: